QUOTEBOX-Reactions to Germany's move to declare gas alarm stage | Headlines

 - Germany

-Germany on Thursday triggered the "alarm stage" of its emergency gas plan following a drop in Russian supplies but did not allow utilities to pass on soaring costs to consumers for now.
-Following are reactions from the government, industry, and companies:
+Germany on Thursday triggered the "alarm stage" of its emergency gas plan following a drop in Russian supplies, but for now will not permit utilities to pass on soaring costs to consumers.

-GERMAN ECONOMY MINISTER ROBERT HABECK: "Even if gas volumes can still be procured on the market and are still being stored: The situation is serious and winter will come.
-We must not fool ourselves: The cut in gas supplies is an economic attack on us by (Russian President Vladimir) Putin.
-It is obviously Putin's strategy to create insecurity, drive up prices and divide us as a society This is what we are fighting against.
-But it will be a rocky road that we must now take as a country.
-Even if you don't feel it yet: we are in a gas crisis.
-Gas is a scarce commodity from now on.
-Prices are already high and we have to be prepared for further increases.
-This will affect industrial production and become a big burden for many consumers.
-It is an external shock."
+Following are reactions from the government, industry and companies (in alphabetical order): KERSTIN ANDREAE, MANAGING DIRECTOR OF GERMAN ASSOCIATION OF ENERGY AND WATER INDUSTRIES (BDEW)

+"It was right to declare the alert level.
+Currently, the supply is guaranteed, but we must turn our attention to the coming winter.
+The aim is to do everything we can to ensure that storage levels are as high as possible and that the storage targets are met. ...The German government has called on citizens and industry to save energy today wherever possible.
+The more gas that is saved today, the more we can use to fill storage facilities."
+WOLFGANG GROSSE ENTRUP, HEAD OF CHEMICALS INDUSTRY ASSOCIATION VCI:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)